Are Men and Women equals when it comes to shopping?

 The answer, unsurprisingly, is – definitely not.
 While much has changed in recent years, there are still some behavioral aspects that set these two genders apart.
 What this article is primarily tackles though is the difference between online buying behavior between men and women.

-Despite the apparent gender equality in the workplace, stereotypes are still very prevalent in the household.
+Despite growing gender equality in the workplace, stereotypes are still very prevalent in the household.
 A lot of families still see the male as the provider, while women (although they may also work) are still tasked with shopping for the family.
 As such, it really is no surprise that women dominate online retail.

 The Stats: Where Women Win